 Large enterprises have placed a priority on IT by adopting emerging technologies up to 5 times faster than small businesses.
 For example, according to SpiceWorks, 31% of large enterprises (companies with more than 5,000 employees) have chosen blockchain technology compared to 6% of small businesses.
-Approximately 70% of large enterprises plan to use hyper-converged infrastructure by 2021, while 68% plan to use edge computing technologies.
-Alternatively, as per Clutch. co, 52% of small business executives may continue to outsource jobs in 2020, with a preference for upgraded and scalable infrastructure.
 This adoption of software development outsourcing and cloud services has emerged as a viable option for small-scale organizations that want to scale by adding newer customers.

 For small or medium-sized businesses, the availability of highly trained technicians is easier with IT operations outsourcing.
 By employing multiple dedicated IT professionals, the larger companies cannot always find technology generalists to leverage upgraded network maintenance and security.
 From being a cost reduction tool to a key strategic player, digital transformations and organizations opting for AI, RPA, Cloud, and IoT have opened up the role of IT outsourcing.
 Security risks have increased with the software giants moving to the software-as-a-service (SaaS) model.
 Outsourcing security IT provides the benefit of 24/7 monitoring, with professional technicians who work to prevent and patch security breaches.

 As a result, enterprises have started to focus on central competencies and influence IT as a competitive boundary.
 Managed IT service providers having large teams with trained specialists usually address the impossible situations.
 Outsourcing software applications has fastened the time-to-market for organizations that do not have a tech background as a core capability.
-As per Wipro’s State of IT Infrastructure Report 2020, 24% of organizations do not have a cloud partner.
-The study also states that the rapid evolution of software-defined resources and the emergence of AIOps to advance automation programs are likely to fuel revenues for the outsourcing vendors.
 IT outsourcing market companies are witnessing forming partnerships with vendors that have the expertise of working in specific areas, thus indicating a focused and narrower specialization in the future.
 The preference for a trusted service provider will increase because customers are increasingly concentrated on the place where their confidential information is hosted.

 Many established and technologically driven players are available worldwide.
 The development of specializations is seen to fragment the market with the vendors being studied.
 The rivalry is expected to be high as multiple strategies have been adopted to enter into new emerging markets and acquire/partner with allied technology-driven companies.
 This has led to the development of incompatible technology stacks, forcing prospective buyers to remain with a vendor choice to obtain products and services.
 Such challenges to outsourcing are leading to companies being prone to multiple challenges like operational issues pertaining to communication challenges, scope understanding, ambiguous stakeholder views, and code quality lowering.